 Secondly, we invite people we don’t really want around our table.
 We all have one or two family members who cause our blood pressure to rise.
 I say invite your chosen family!
 After all, it’s your home and your turkey!
 Do whatever makes you happy!

 For me, Thanksgiving dinner is all about a perfectly roasted turkey with all of the fixings.
 I always prepare Sauteed Green Beans with Caramelized Shallots and Rosemary Roasted Radishes.
 And, of course, my favourite side, which is Baguette Stuffing with Swiss Chard and Caramelized Onions.

-Of course there’s always mashed potatoes, roasted carrots, and gravy too!
+Of course, there must be mashed potatoes, roasted carrots, and gravy too!
 So, here we have all of this food and I would always feel guilty that John.e could not completely indulge.
 In recent years, I’ve prepared a Tofurkey too so that he’s not left out.

-If I had thought of this pasta dish in the beginning, it would have made my life so much easier.
+If I had thought of this Thanksgiving Mushroom Tortellini pasta dish in the beginning, it would have made my life so much easier.
 I might have been able to completely avoid the emotional breakdown.
 Okay, it wasn’t that bad, but it was stressful!

 FOOD, FAMILY, AND MEMORIES – THEY ALL TIE TOGETHER NICELY

 Looking back, all holidays were the same for me as a child.
 I grew up in Newfoundland where eating is a religious practice.
 We all know that eating brings family and friends together.
 But, when referring to traditional Newfoundland culture, preparing meals for holiday time was a big ordeal.
 And nearly every household celebrated with food the same way.